 - Oral: Dentists who use oral sedation prior to mouth surgeries give their patients common benzodiazepines to make them feel drowsy and minimize the feeling of pain.

 Naturally, different types of sedatives are going to have different recovery timelines associated with them.
-How quickly a patient is able to recover is determined by a handful of factors like their age, overall health, and even the extent of the dental procedure that was just performed.
-As patients come out of their sedated state, they’re likely to exhibit symptoms like grogginess, fatigue, and some light confusion about what all just happened.
+How quickly a patient is able to recover is determined by a handful of factors, like age, overall health, and even the extent of the dental procedure that was just performed.
+As patients come out of their sedated state, they’re likely to exhibit symptoms like grogginess, fatigue, and some light confusion about what just happened.
 This is completely normal and is to be expected after going in for an oral surgery operation.

 Immediate Post-Sedation Care

 Like we mentioned above, feelings of disorientation and fatigue are totally normal.
 As the next handful of hours progress, this feeling wears off as the remainder of the oral surgery anesthetic the patient took leaves their body.
-We hope it goes without saying, but any patient who has gone under surgery for having all their wisdom teeth taken out, mouth reconstruction surgery, or similarly intensive operations absolutely must have a designated driver to take them home.
+We hope it goes without saying, but any patient who has undergone surgery for having all their wisdom teeth taken out, mouth reconstruction surgery, or similarly intensive operations absolutely must have a designated driver to take them home.
 No ifs, ands, or buts.

 Beyond the fact that the patient just had a serious surgical procedure done, folks who are still under the effects of sedatives cannot operate machinery under any circumstances.
 Sedatives majorly inhibit judgment and reflexes.
 Make designated driver arrangements with someone before you go to see your wisdom tooth removal surgeon for the big day.
 Any dental surgeon would gladly allow a designated driver to chill in the waiting room if it meant one less person for them to worry about.